Laser projector: ILDA

 The International Laser Display Association.
 A trade association dedicated to promoting the use of laser displays.

 Scan angle

 Scan angle is the optical angle that a set of scanners normally achieves at a given rate of points per second.
-The wider the angle, the larger the area the scan covers—but the more difficult it is for the scanner accurately track due to physical limitations of the scanner mechanism.
+The wider the angle, the larger the area the scan covers—but the more difficult it is for the scanner accurately track its movement due to physical limitations of the scanner mechanism.
 For example, a 20 degree angle provides a 3.5 metre scanned area at a distance of 10 metres from scanner to screen.
 Scan angles can be calculated using trigonometry.